langchain-ai/langgraphjs-studio-starter/README.md

 0. Clone this repository.
 1. Rename the existing `.env.example` file `.env` and fill in your `OPENAI_API_KEY` and `TAVILY_API_KEY`.
 2. Download the latest release of LangGraph Studio [from here](https://github.com/langchain-ai/langgraph-studio/releases).
+3. Log in/sign up for [LangSmith](https://smith.langchain.com/) if you haven't already.
-3. Open the enclosing folder in LangGraph Studio.
+4. Open the enclosing folder in LangGraph Studio.
-4. Start testing your app!
+5. Start testing your app!

 The graph has access to a web search tool powered by Tavily - you can try asking it about current events like `"What is the current conservation status of the Great Barrier Reef?"` and see it use the tool.